 The categorical and prototypical perception of concepts

-The human (innate) categorical perception scheme has been studied in music REF and many other fields and plays a very important role in the construction of basic artistic concepts such as note, pitch, scale, line, hit…
+The human (innate) categorical perception scheme has been studied in music REF and many other fields and plays a very important role in the construction of basic artistic concepts such as note, pitch, scale, line, hit… by constructing discrete categories out of a continuous set of elements.

-We also know from recent research in psychology that a concept corresponds to a category of elements around a prototype, considered as the central point of the category.
+We also know from research in psychology that a single concept can be modeled as a category of elements around a prototype, considered as the central point of the category.
 Moreover, people tend to define the concept itself by the characteristic traits of the prototype, whereas in general, it extends beyond such a definition.
-The prototypical scheme rejects the discrete notion of ‘limit’ or ‘border’ for the continuous notion of similarity to the prototype.
+The prototypical scheme rejects the discrete notion of ‘limit’ or ‘border’, replaced by the continuous notions of graded membership (similarity to the prototype) and the fuzzy edges of concepts.
 But on top of the prototypical scheme, the categorical scheme introduces a rupture by either accepting or rejection an element inside the category based on its similarity with the prototype.

 Let’s take the examples of birds… (does it needs an illustration?)

+Mechanism 1: transformations (projections?) of concepts into signs on the physical space of the body

+Key idea: forming a sign/gestural language means creating a mapping between concepts from different sources (fields?) and the physical space of the human person who signs.
+How is this done in SP?

+OVERALL TRANSFORMATION SCHEME (illustrate the scheme of the transformation process: source concepts to signs that represents them, gestures that evoke them…)

+Input space

+We can identify several repertoires (sources) of concepts in the input space of this transformation scheme

+Concepts from artistic disciplines

+Long Tone, minimalism…

+Concepts from oral languages

+Logical elements

+“High/low” cultural representations of quiet/loud (volume), slow/fast (tempo), pitch…

+Even though the concepts of volume, tempo or pitch may be universal, their mapping onto a low/high axis is defined culturally in modern societies.

+…

+Transformations and output spaces

+Sign = (symbol, icon, indice).

+Creation of a symbol

+… Describe here more about the process of creating a sign (examples, general rules…)

+Creation of a icon

+Creation of an indices

-Sign overloading
+Mechanism 2: Sign “overloading”